 DHS criminal history record checks will be completed on each student.
-Criminal convictions or documented history of abuse will prevent students from participating in practicum and participation experiences.
+Criminal convictions or documented history of abuse will prevent students from participating in lab and field experiences.
 Students unable to complete these classes will not receive a degree in Early Childhood Education.